solomonshalom/RGMM/README.md

    - Choose from classic themes like Windows XP, Windows 11, or macOS
    - Personalize your mod management experience

-7. **Offline Support**
+7. **Access Support**
-   - Work on your mods anytime, anywhere - no internet required
+   - Work on your mods anytime, anywhere
    - All data stored locally for privacy and speed

 ## Why This Matters

-At Facebook, we've always believed in the power of community.
-This Game Mod Manager is all about fostering creativity and sharing within gaming communities.
-By making it easier for modders to create, organize, and share their work, we're helping to build stronger, more engaged gaming ecosystems."# GMM"
+At ZXE, we've always believed in the power of community.
+This GMM is all about fostering creativity and sharing within gaming communities.
+By making it easier for modders to create, organize, and share their work, we're helping to build stronger, more engaged gaming ecosystems.